-Just in case you missed the point, I have a career.
+Just in case anyone missed the point, I have a career.
 My job is portable in the sense that I can ‘work’ just about anywhere, but I am compensated for that work in traditional ways.
 If I freelance an article or sell a book in one country, but live in another, there are complications both in getting paid and in paying taxes for the work.

 One simple example: to receive money you need a bank account.
 To get a bank account you need proof of residency – a visa, a permanent address.
 Banks and governments frown on efforts to move money across borders without sufficient documentation.